tobiasbriones/blog/mathswe/ops/oss/github/initializing-the-mathswe-ops-github-organization-2024-06-19/index.md

 Furthermore, deploying mathematical software will be a requirement in the future.
 Unlike generic tools for ordinary DevOps, MSW must be deployed properly to ensure the engineering grade with MathSwe support.

+As said, the software will need to be engineering grade, despite the impurity of OS mutable state, side effects, etc., described before, compared to pure MSW.

+The software must be an *open standard* with its DSL *specifying* the domain, which must be of mathematical or scientific roots.
+Then, the DSL is extended or implemented via SWAM[^2], and the engineer must ensure using only *open standards* in that implementation and pass the general SWE process to finally achieve the **engineering grade**.

+[^2]: Hence, "SWAM, Special Models" since it implements the DSL, which is the
+    "pure model," into a concrete special model in the wild that passes the tests to comply with the DSL

+For example, with tools such as Linux and Git, the software can reach the engineering grade since these are open-source global standards[^3].
+Even though an OS has many side effects, with standards like Rust, the software can be well-tested to pass a **general software production grade**.
+Hence, the "Special" in SWAM since the implementation grade is generalist, but the whole (DSL + SWAM) is safe to consider engineering grade.

+[^3]: It's like the scientific method where science must be open to reproduce
+    and study it

+It's important to notice that *SWAM is not limited to MathSwe Ops*.
+MathSwe Ops covers a wide form of SWAM since it operates on the whole OS rather than a particular app.
+In other cases, a project has its spec (DSL) and particular SWAM integrating its DSL[^4].
+Therefore, MathSwe Ops happens to be a wide-spectrum that operates models along the OS to empower the engineering process rather than an implementation of a particular MSW directly.

+[^4]: For example, Repsymo can take the OR definitions from MSW Sci
+    (mathematical science software), which constitutes the DSL, and multiple SWAM implementations to realize it